costateixeira/test-workflows/CODING_AGENTS.md

-# Prompt for a Coding Agent Using Multifile
+# Prompt for a Coding Agent

 ## Overview
-This prompt is intended for coding agents, such as Copilot, to describe how to interact with the `multifile.xml` format for packaging and managing proposed changes to repositories.
+This prompt is intended for coding agents, such as Copilot, to describe how to interact with the users when coding in this reporsitory.

+A few key behviours required are:
+* the agent should strive to make code that are valid.  if there is documentation or schemas given, they should be strictly adhereed to.
+* if the user wants to package the suggested changes, use the `multifile.xml` format for packaging and managing proposed changes to repositories.
 The `multifile.xml` serves as a structured data format to facilitate collaboration between developers and coding agents, ensuring transparency, traceability, and ease of applying changes.
+* if a diff is requested it should follow this format https://www.gnu.org/software/diffutils/manual/#Detailed-Unified.  the default behaviour should be to provide a minimal diff

 ## Coding Agent Responsibilities
 1. **Creating a `multifile.xml`:**